cyniphile/blog/_posts/2021-12-1-biology-rust.md

 This Rust little function, when given a DNA base, returns the complementary base.
 Note I had to name it `dna_base_complement`, because it only works with DNA.
 If you understand basic biology, you know the output is also DNA (not RNA, or amino acids).
 However, none of this information is encoded in the logic of the function's code.

 I've commented out a line in the code above, and without it, the function actually doesn't compile.
-Rust checks pattern matches for exhaustivity, and since _any_ UTF-8 `char` can be passed in to this function, I have to also handle the case where the `base` argument happens to not be "A", "C", "T", or "G".
+Rust checks pattern matches for exhaustivity, and since _any_ UTF-8 `char` can be passed into this function, I have to also handle the case where the `base` argument happens to not be "A", "C", "T", or "G".

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-08-45-01.png)